apache/dubbo-website/blog/en-us/spring-boot-dubbo-start-stop-analysis.md

 main:35, DubboConsumerDemo (com.alibaba.boot.dubbo.demo.consumer.bootstrap)
 ```

-It can be seen that during the startup process of the Spring-boot application, the above method is executed since the Tomcat exposes the HTTP service by default, and all threads started by Tomcat are daemon threads by default, such as the Acceptor of the listening request, working thread pool etc.The JVM will also exit after the startup is completed if there is no control here.
-Therefore, it is necessary to explicitly start a thread and continue to wait under certain conditions.
-We can avoid thread exit by this way.
+It can be seen that during the startup process of the Spring-boot application, the above method is executed since the execution of Tomcat exposes the HTTP service by default.
+Also, all threads started by Tomcat are daemon threads by default, such as the Acceptor of the listening request, threads in working threads, etc. Thus the JVM will also exit after the startup is complete in there is no extra control here.
+Therefore, it is necessary to explicity start a thread and continue to wait under certain conditions, thereby avoid thread exit.

-Let's dig deeper.
-In Tomcat's `this.tomcat.getServer().await()` method, how the thread doesn‘t exit.
-The irrelevant code is removed here for the convenience of reading.
+Let's dig deeper to find out how the thread stay alive in Tomcat's `this.tomcat.getServer().await()` method.

 ```java
 public void await() {